A fast flatness testing algorithm in characteristic zero: Introduction

 \section{Introduction}

 Flatness of a morphism $\vp:X\to Y$ of algebraic or analytic varieties is a fundamental property, which -- when present -- allows one to regard the fibres of $\vp$ as a family of varieties parametrized by a given variety $Y$.
 It is therefore interesting to know how to verify whether or not a given morphism is flat.
 However, determining flatness is, in general, a difficult task.
-The purpose of the present paper is to give criteria that express flatness in terms of torsion-freeness and are easily computable using computer algebra.
+The purpose of the present paper is to give a criterion that expresses local flatness in terms of torsion-freeness and is easily computable using computer algebra.